rise2innovate/DevOps/02-Git/README.md

-# Ansible Installation and Initial Setup
+# Git & Github Playbook

 1. [What, Why and How of Git](#What-Why-and-How-of-Git)
 2. [Lifecycle](#Lifecycle)